Activities

 Phase 1

-The RISE Core Team will review all applications using the RISE Health Science Education Intervention Development Rubric.
-Preliminary Phase 1 decisions will fall into one of the following categories:
+The RISE Core Team will review all applications using the RISE Innovator Development Program Application Assessment Rubric.
+Phase 1 decisions will fall into one of the following categories:

-1. Interview granted: Applicant is invited to participate in an interview and is provided initial feedback on their innovation to prepare for the interview discussion.
+1. Interview granted: Applicant is invited to participate in an interview and is provided initial feedback on their intervention to prepare for the interview discussion.

 2. Interview not granted: Information provided is not in alignment with RISE objectives.
-Applicant is not invited to interview but is provided feedback on their innovation.
+Applicant is not invited to interview but is provided feedback on their intervention.

 Phase 2

-The RISE Core Team will conduct 1-hour interviews to learn more about the applicant’s innovation and assess their professional characteristics related to innovation competency, using the RISE Health Science Education Innovator Development Rubric.
-Interviewees will also complete the rubric as a self-assessment activity prior to the interview.
+The RISE Core Team will conduct 1-hour interviews to learn more about the applicant’s intervention and assess their professional characteristics related to innovation competency, using the RISE Health Science Education Innovator Development Rubric.

 Final Decisions